Indigenous Events

 Details: Hosted by the Ontario First Nations Technical Services Corporation (OFNTSC), TechNations 2025 is Ontario's premier technical conference for First Nations professionals in community infrastructure fields such as engineering, environment, fire and safety, fuel systems management, housing, infrastructure, operations and maintenance, and water and wastewater.
 The conference will feature a variety of workshops, panel discussions, and networking opportunities aimed at enhancing technical knowledge and capacity within First Nations communities.
 Following the conference, the "Student Award Classic" Golf fundraiser will take place on May 14 at Thundering Waters Golf Club to raise funds for Indigenous STEM students.

-Event: 2025 International Indigenous Tourism Conference (IITC)
+Event: 2025 OPSEU/SEFPO Indigenous Conference

-Date: February 25–27, 2025
+Date: June 5, 2025

 Nova Scotia

-Date: February 25–27, 2025
+Date: April 7, 2025

-Location: Halifax Convention Centre, 1650 Argyle Street, Halifax, Nova Scotia
+Location: Halifax, Nova Scotia

 New Zealand